South Carolina Layoffs — November 2024

 | Rich Products Corporation (Rich's) | Fountain Inn | 1 |

-The biggest impact was at International Paper at its Georgetown facility, reporting 675 affected workers.
+The most significant filing came from International Paper at its Georgetown facility, reporting 675 affected workers.
 Boeing followed with 220 workers.

 Trend & Outlook